Do Go On - 448 - The Curse of the Lottery Winner

 This will make you feel better.

-scored a new job and won a $30,000 Toyota Corolla in the lottery.
 Oh, that's the kind of car that hit me.

-And I wonder if you survived.
+And I wonder you survived.

 That's actually true.

-shouldn't buy me one.
+That's why he shouldn't buy me one.

-You know in the end it will kill you.
+You know in the end, it will kill you.

 You know.

-News outlets picked up the Ausszie story as a heartwarming tale of shifting luck.
-And what happened next was even more remarkable.
-This is probably the
+News outlets picked up the Aussie story as a heartwarming

-bought another ticket and this is what happened.
-He won again.
-This is what he said.
+he bought another ticket, and this is what happened.

-You'll know this for maybe.
+You'll know this quote, maybe.

 I just won $250,000.